LLM in

 Learning Opportunities

-The Law School at Queen's is ranked as one of the top schools in the UK and Ireland.
-Teaching quality within the School was judged to be 'excellent' and our research was awarded a 5B (excellent) by the UK Higher Education Funding Bodies.
-There are over 950 undergraduate students enrolled in the School, 260 postgraduates, 70 PhD students and over 50 members of academic staff.
+The Law School at Queen's is ranked as one of the top 10 Law Schools in the UK (Complete University Guide 2023).
+There are 850 undergraduate students enrolled in the School, 200 postgraduates, 50 PhD students, and over 60 members of academic staff.
 You will be taught by scholars from all over the world, many of whom have international reputations in their fields and all are committed teachers and researchers.
 Students will also have access to an excellent law section in the library and extensive IT facilities.

 The School operates a proactive system of student support.
-Programme Coordinators are allocated to each degree programme tasked to guide and support you throughout your time with us, together with the School's experienced and helpful administrative staff.
+Advisers of Studies are allocated to each degree program and tasked to guide and support you throughout your time with us, together with the School's experienced and helpful administrative staff.
 We place considerable emphasis on facilitating good communication between staff and students.
-To this end, a Student Voice Committee, comprised of elected student representatives, the Director of Graduate Studies and other members of academic staff, meet at regular intervals throughout the academic year.
+To this end, a Staff-Student Consultative Committee, comprised of elected student representatives, the Director of Graduate Studies, and other members of academic staff, meets at regular intervals throughout the academic year.
 This Committee provides students with a forum in which to raise matters of concern to them and also enables the School to keep students informed about matters affecting the School and wider university.

-At Queen’s, we aim to deliver a high-quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.
+At Queen’s, we aim to deliver a high-quality learning environment that embeds intellectual curiosity, innovation, and best practices in learning, teaching, and student support to enable students to achieve their full academic potential.

-Information associated with lectures and assignments is communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
-A range of e-learning experiences are also embedded in the programme through, for example, interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in project-based work etc.
+E-Learning technologies: Information associated with lectures and assignments is communicated via a Virtual Learning Environment (VLE) called Canvas.
+A range of e-learning experiences is also embedded in the program through, for example, interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programs associated with design in project-based work, etc.

-Provide information about topics as a starting point for further self-directed private study/reading.
-Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to all year group peers).
+Lectures: Lectures provide information about topics as a starting point for further self-directed private study/reading.
+Lectures also provide opportunities to ask questions and gain some feedback and advice on assessments (normally delivered in large groups to all year-group peers).

-This is an essential part of life as a Queen’s Law student when important private reading and research, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.
+Self-directed study: This is an essential part of life as a Queen’s Law student when important private reading and research, engagement with e-learning resources, reflection on feedback to date, and assignment research and preparation work are carried out.

 Assessment